mylifeisoofed/Sales-Tax-Calculator/README.md

 **The Zip Code Option is the most accurate and up-to-date method to calculate your total after taxes.** It uses an API to fetch up-to-date sales taxes, including local and other additional taxes.
 When doing tax calculations, the zip code option will use the total tax (state tax + local tax + county tax + additional taxes) to calculate your total.
 Therefore, It is recommended to use the Zip code Option to accurately calculate your total after taxes.

 ## State Dropdown Selection Option
 **The US State Selection Option does not take into account Local and other taxes that are added to state taxes and should be used to approximate your total.**

+*So then why keep both options?*
+The zip code option requires an internet connection (either through wifi or mobile data) while the US State Option does not.
+Therefore, if you do not have an internet connection, then the option to approximate your sales taxes is available for you.
+If you do have connection, it is highly recommended to use the zip code option.

 The API used to get sales tax data: https://api-ninjas.com/api/salestax